Immune System: Diseases, Disorders & Function

 1857-1870: The role of microbes in fermentation was confirmed by Louis Pasteur.

 1880-1881: The theory that bacterial virulence could be used as vaccines was developed.
-Louis Pasteur put this theory in practice by experimenting with chicken cholera and anthrax vaccines.
-On May 5, 1881, Pasteur vaccinated 24 sheep, one goat, and six cows with five drops of the living attenuated anthrax bacillus.
+Pasteur put this theory into practice by experimenting with chicken cholera and anthrax vaccines.
+On May 5, 1881, Pasteur vaccinated 24 sheep, one goat, and six cows with five drops of live attenuated anthrax bacillus.

-1885: A 9-year-old Joseph Meister had been bitten by a rabid dog and was injected with the attenuated rabies vaccine by Pasteur.
+1885: Joseph Meister, 9 years old, was injected with the attenuated rabies vaccine by Pasteur after being bitten by a rabid dog.
 He is the first known human to survive rabies.

-1886: American microbiologist Theobold Smith demonstrated that heat killed cultures of chicken cholera bacillus were also effective in protection from cholera.
+1886: American microbiologist Theobold Smith demonstrated that heat-killed cultures of chicken cholera bacillus were effective in protecting against cholera.

-1903: Maurice Arthus described the localizing allergic reaction called the Arthus response.
+1903: Maurice Arthus described the localizing allergic reaction that is now known as the Arthus response.

 1949: John Enders, Thomas Weller and Frederick Robbins experimented with the growth of polio virus in tissue culture, neutralization with immune sera, and demonstration of attenuation of neurovirulence with repetitive passage.